Pros: close to uni facilities (pool, gym, classes etc.), make friends with fellow students quickly, be part of a friendly community

 Cons: if you’ve always liked to live alone, sharing the space with someone else might not be your cup of tea.

 NUS halls are fantastic if you want a taste of campus life, and make close local friends easily.
 Each hall in NUS has their own culture and identity, so do check out which one appeals to you the most.
 There is also a variety of hall activities which residents are encouraged to take part in.
 Meals are provided in the halls, as well as basic amenities such as washer/dryer and a common kitchen.
+Visit the TV Bed Store website to find their furniture and choose your favorite to start decorating your house and making it more comfortable and look like home.

 There are 7 halls to choose from, some offering only single rooms, and others offering single and twin-sharing rooms.